nicklaw5/helix/README.md

 ID: 23161357 Name: lirik Display Name: LIRIK
 ```

-## Documentation
+## Documentation & Examples

-All documentation for this package can be found [here](docs).
-If you are looking for generic API docs, see the [Twitch Developer website](https://dev.twitch.tv/docs/api).
+All documentation and usage examples for this package can be found [here](docs).
+If you are looking for the Twitch API docs, see the [Twitch Developer website](https://dev.twitch.tv/docs/api).

 ## License